sabithassann/TechJet/README.md

 # TechJet
- E-commerce, Blog, and News Platform using Angular
+ E-commerce, Blog, and News Platform using Angular and Firebase